-Each quarter at both the regional and state level, the results of the discovery processes are reported in accordance with Division Directive 4.080.
+Each quarter at both the regional and state level, the results of the discovery processes are reported.
 This is also an opportunity to note changes, trends, and to identify if those trends indicate a need for updating the QIS.

 On an annual basis, the QIS is evaluated and summarized in the annual report.
 When changes are needed, objectives are outlined and strategies to meet those objectives are identified and assigned.
 The information is presented to Division of DD management.